Sigal Avin: Career

 In 2010 Avin wrote and directed a short film called You shall know no grief, in the 48 hour film project, and won first prize.

 In 2013, Avin, inspired by the fact she had become a mother, co-created, wrote and directed the comedy series Bilti Hafich (Irreversible), about what happens to a couple after having their first child.
 The show starring Adi Ashkenazi and Muli Shulman, premiered on channel 2 Reshet and was the number one comedy in Israel that year.

 ABC bought the format.
 Avin teamed up with Peter Tolan and Sony studios and wrote and directed the American pilot Irreversible Starring David Schwimmer as the lead.

 In June 2014 she was featured on Variety’s list of, “10 TV Scribes to Watch.”

 In February 2016 the second season of Bilti Hafich, that Avin wrote and directed, aired in Israel.

 In December 2016, Avin launched a project she created, wrote and directed called Zematrid on Facebook in Israel.
 The project includes five short films that show the dynamic behind sexual harassment.
 The project went viral in a couple of hours.
 Among the actors in the films are Lior Ashkenazi and Hadas Yaron.

 In April 2017 Avin launched the American version of her films depicting sexual harassment called #that's harassment.
 David Schwimmer and Mazdack Rassi from MILK studios produced.
 The films star – David Schwimmer, Cynthia Nixon, Emmy Rossum, Bobby Cannavale, Michael Kelly, and more.

+In 2020, Avin created, wrote, and directed the psychological neo-noir thriller series Losing Alice.
+The show follows an aging, ambitious female director who becomes dangerously obsessed with a young, enigmatic screenwriter.
+The series originally aired in Israel on HOT 3, and was later acquired by Apple TV+ for global distribution.

 Personal life

 Sigal Avin is married to Amit Mashiah, chief executive officer of Mccann, Tel Aviv.
 They have two daughters.

-Sigal lives both in Tel Aviv and New York.